LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

 ```
 Each file opens the virtual environment again, then runs one of the scripts that I have written for this assignment, and finishes off by deactivating the virtual environment.

-### Results
+## Results
 For both scripts I have created a classification report, and for the neural network classifier I have also plotted a loss curve.

 #### Logistic regression
 When training the logistic regression classifier, I get an accuracy of 32%.
 That is not particularly good.
-I could maybe get better, if I tried training it with some different parameters in the classifier.
+I could maybe get better if I tried training it with some different parameters in the classifier.
+It would make sense to try and run a gridsearch on some different parameters, to see if there is a possibility of getting better results, as I have done with the neural network classifier.

 #### Neural network
 For this classifier I have run a gridsearch to try and find the parameters that would generate the best results in the classification report.
 The parameters I have tested are these: